 More than a year had passed when on July 8, 2014, Danny Earley, 33, an inmate at the Louisville Corrections facility, threatened a guard, saying, “You’ll be pushing up daisies like Jason Ellis, the Bardstown cop that was killed.”
 Later, WHAS TV reported that Earley was arrested for public intoxication and mumbled something about Officer Ellis and the Cornbread Mafia, a crime ring allegedly involved in drugs and violence.
 Unfortunately, this possible lead – like all the others – went nowhere.

-It wasn’t until the bodies were removed and examined that people learned that in addition to having their throats slit, Mrs. Netherland had been shot several times and Samantha was beaten about the head.
-The medical examiner surmised the mother and daughter had died around 8 p.m., April 21.
-The brutality of the slayings caused many to wonder if the attacks were personal.
+It wasn’t until the bodies were removed and examined that people learned the mother and daughter had died around 8 p.m., April 21, and in addition to having their throats slit, Mrs. Netherland had been shot several times and Samantha was badly beaten about the head.
+The brutality of the slayings and the fact most of the violence was directed toward Samantha led some to believe the killer was a man or boy whom she had rejected, or possibly someone who had become fixated on the teenager, i.e., that the attacks were personal.
 “That’s not something we’ve ruled out either, that’s a good possibility,” admitted Trooper Jeff Gregory of the Kentucky State Police.

 Samantha was described as a likeable, personable teen who loved to sing.
 A sophomore at Bardstown High School, she was preparing for the prom which was just days away.
 “She was going to go to the prom this weekend,” said Barbara Donahue, the girl’s aunt.
 “Had her dress, shoes, earrings, everything laid out to go and now this has all come to an end.”
 Mother and daughter were buried April 30, 2014, and two days later, on May 2, a vigil was held in remembrance of the beloved teacher and student at which dozens of purple and baby blue balloons were released – purple was Kathy’s favorite color and Samantha’s was blue.